PTI says DG ISPR’s press conference ‘full of contradictions, devoid of rationale’

 Speaking to the media in Islamabad after the ISPR press conference, Hasan said it reflected “a mind full of contradictions because at the end of it all I could not understand anything”.

-Hasan noted that the “most humorous” part of the ISPR press conference was there was “no danger to democracy”, adding that “danger is present to that which is present.
+Hasan noted that the “most humorous” part of the ISPR press conference was there was “no danger to democracy”, adding that “danger is present to that which exists.
 What threat can there be to something that is not even present?”

 The party spokesperson claimed that multiple attempts were made to target PTI.
 “However, as time passes and their frustration increases, there has been an increase in the intensity and venom targeting the PTI,” he added.